 CASE STUDY

-I joined as the product designer to turn this concept into a functional experience.
+I joined as the product designer to turn the vision into a functional, confidence-building experience.

 My Contribution